xtemplate/xtemplate/docs/syntax.md

 5
 ```

-## Tags
+## Commands

-Tags are special blocks that perform operations on sections of the template.
+Commands are special blocks that perform operations on sections of the template.
 XTemplate comes with several builtin, but you can add your own.

 ### if